 1. The Who’s-Working-Harder-In-This-Relationship Fight.

 “Do you even know what I do all day with these kids?”
 Answered by, “And I get up and go to work every damn day.“

 “I haven’t had a day off in months.”
 Answered by, “I never get a day off.”

 2. The Everything-But-The-Kitchen-Sink Fight.

 “And this is just like last year at your dad’s when you forgot me and the kids.“

 What are you really fighting about?

-In these fights, effort needs to be made in moving beyond hurt feelings for past grievances so that trust can be rebuilt in your relationship.
+In these fights, effort needs to be made in moving beyond hurt feelings for past grievances so that trust can be rebuilt.
 This may mean addressing your own prior actions and expressing remorse to your partner, whether the pain was intentional or not.
 One or both of you may hold a grudge – and old wounds may never quite heal.
 Trust takes vulnerability – and if you’re in self-protective mode, you’re far from vulnerable.

 3. The If-You’d-Just-Be-More-Like-Me Fight.